Storage and Data Guide

 Project

-You can have access to multiple project subdirectories if you are a member of various investment groups, and have been granted access to the space by the investments PI or Tech Rep.
+The /projects area of the file system is where investment group’s (be they a single faculty member, a lab group, a department, or an entire college) storage capacity resides.
+Users can have access to multiple project subdirectories if they are a member of various investment groups, and have been granted access to the space by the investments PI or Tech Rep. This storage area is where the bulk of the file system’s capacity is allocated.

-Project location for allocations starting on/after Sept.
-2023: /projects/illinois/$college/$department/$pi_netid
+Location for allocations starting on/after Sept.
+2023: /projects/illinois/$college/$department/$pi_netid (example: /projects/illinois/eng/physics/bobsmith)

 Scratch

-As noted in the summary table, files older than 30 days are purged from this space, based on a file’s last access time.
-The admin team maintains various tools to detect and monitor for users abusing the scratch area (such as by artificially modifying file access times) to attempt to circumvent the purge policy.
+The /scratch area of the file system is where users can place data while it is under active work.
+The scratch area of the cluster is provisioned by the Campus Cluster program for all users to have access to.
+As noted in the table above, files older than 30 days are purged from this space, based on a file’s last access time.
+The admin team maintains various tools to detect and monitor for users abusing the scratch area (such as by artificially modifying file’s access times) in attempt to circumvent the purge policy.
 Doing so is a violation of the cluster’s policy and is not allowed.
-If you believe you have a legitimate need to retain data in scratch for longer than 30 days, please submit a support request.
+If you believe you have a legitimate need to retain data in scratch for longer than 30 days, please contact the program office.

 Scratch — Local